Towards Selecting the Informative Alternative Relational Query Plans for Database Education: Performance Study

 \textbf{Exp 1: Efficiency and effectiveness.} We first report the efficiency and effectiveness of different algorithms.
-For each query in Table~\ref{tab:imdb_space}, we use different algorithms to select $k$ plans and report the plan interestingness $U$ and runtime.
-The results are plotted in Figures~\ref{fig:diff_tree_kernel}(a) and ~\ref{fig:diff_tree_kernel}(b).
-Since the results on different queries are qualitatively similar, we only show results for one query.
+For each query in Table~\ref{tab:imdb_space}, we use different algorithms to select $k$ plans and report the plan informativeness $U$ and runtime, shown in Fig.~\ref{fig:informative}(a-e) and ~\ref{fig:informative}(f-j), respectively.\eat{The results are plotted in Figures~\ref{fig:diff_tree_kernel}(a) and ~\ref{fig:diff_tree_kernel}(b).
+Since the results on different queries are qualitatively similar, we only show results for one query.} Figures \ref{fig:informative} and \ref{fig:informative_tpcds} report plan informativeness and runtime for five TPC-H queries and two representative TPC-DS queries, respectively, with similar trends observed for the remaining TPC-DS queries.
 We make the following observations.
-First, the plan interestingness obtained by \textsc{random} and \textsc{cost} are significantly inferior to that of the \textsc{b-tips} algorithms.
-Second, the running time of \textsc{b-tips-h} is is closer to \textsc{cost} and \textsc{random}, significantly faster than \textsc{b-tips-b}, and stable with increasing value of $k$ due to the heap-based pruning strategy.
+First, the plan informativeness obtained by \textsc{random}, \textsc{cost} and \textsc{embedding} are significantly inferior to that of the \textsc{b-tips} algorithms. \textsc{category-rep} improves coverage across plan categories but still underperforms \textsc{b-tips} because it does not optimize the global \textit{MaxMin} objective.
+Moreover, the effectiveness of \textsc{embedding} decreases with respect to $k$ unless the volume of the plan space is large enough, \ie $|\Pi^*|>10000$.
+Second, the running time of \textsc{b-tips-h} is closer to \textsc{cost} and \textsc{random}, significantly faster than \textsc{b-tips-b} and \textsc{embedding}, and stable with increasing $k$ due to the heap-based pruning strategy.

-\textbf{Exp 2: Comparison between suffix tree and hash table for subtree kernel.} As discussed in Section~\ref{ssec:metric}, there are two methods to compute the \textit{subtree kernel}.
-We compare the efficiency of these two methods in initializing and computing the \textit{subtree kernel}.
-The results are reported in Figures~\ref{fig:diff_tree_kernel}(c) and \ref{fig:diff_tree_kernel}(d).
+\textbf{Exp 2: Comparison of strategies for subtree kernel.} We compare the efficiency of two subtree kernel computation methods during initialization and execution.
+The results are reported in Figures~\ref{fig:diff_tree_kernel}.
 Observe that our hash table-based strategy is consistently more efficient.